pionoor/CarND-Traffic-Sign-Classifier-P2/README.md

 I used the original LeNet architecture, with two added dropouts at the fc1, and fc2.

 * What were some problems with the initial architecture?

 Initially, the model was overfitting the train data.
 When I measured the test data, the accuracy was around 75%.

 * How was the architecture adjusted and why was it adjusted?

 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

 To fix the overfitting issue, I added two dropout layers, I was able to reach 91% accuracy.

 * Which parameters were tuned?
 How were they adjusted and why?
-I found the best hyperparameter combinations
+I found the best hyperparameter combinations:

-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+Epochs = 120
+Batch size = 128
+Learning rate = 0.001
+Keep Prob = 0.5

 ###Test a Model on New Images